googleapis/google-cloud-python/docs/spanner/transaction-usage.rst

 --------------------------------------

 Rather than calling :meth:`Transaction.commit` or :meth:`Transaction.rollback`
-manually, you can use the :class:`Transaction` instance as a context manager: in that case, the transaction's :meth:`~Transaction.commit` method will called automatically if the ``with`` block exits without raising an exception.
+manually, you should use the :class:`Transaction` instance as a context manager.
+The transaction's :meth:`~Transaction.commit` method will be called automatically if the ``with`` block exits without raising an exception.

-If an exception is raised inside the ``with`` block, the transaction's :meth:`~Transaction.rollback` method will be called instead.
+If an exception is raised inside the ``with`` block, the transaction's :meth:`~Transaction.rollback` method will automatically be called.

 .. code:: python

-    with session.transaction() as transaction
+    with database.transaction() as transaction

         transaction.insert(
             'citizens', columns=['email', 'first_name', 'last_name', 'age'],